Tim Page (photographer): Career

 Page began work as a press photographer in Laos stringing for UPI and AFP, having taught himself photography.
 His exclusive photographs of an attempted coup d'état in Laos in 1965 for UPI got him a staff position in the Saigon bureau of the news agency.
 He is celebrated for his work as a freelance accredited press photographer in Vietnam and Cambodia during the 1960s, also finding time to cover the Six-Day War in the Middle East in 1967.
 Due to a near-death experience in the early 1960s, he came to view his life as "free time".
 This led him to take photographs in dangerous situations where other journalists would not venture.
 Similarly, Page was captivated by the excitement and glamour of warfare, which helped contribute to the style of photographs he is acclaimed for.

 By late 1965 Page was sharing a house at 47 Bui Thi Xuan, Saigon, with Leonardo Caparros and fellow correspondents Simon Dring, Martin Stuart-Fox and Steve Northup, known as "Frankie's House" after the resident Vietnamese houseboy.
-Frankie's House became a social club for a group of correspondents between field assignments and their friends with large quantities of drugs being used there.
+Frankie's House became a social club for a group of correspondents between field assignments and their friends who smoked marijuana there.
 Page did not shy away from the drug culture he was involved in during his time in Vietnam, devoting a large amount of his book Page after Page to it.
 In Dispatches, Michael Herr wrote of Page as the most "extravagant" of the "wigged-out crazies running around Vietnam", due in most respects to the amount of drugs that he enjoyed taking.
 His unusual personality was part of the inspiration for the character of the journalist played by Dennis Hopper in Apocalypse Now.

-In 1965, shortly after Page got his first publication in Life magazine, Erik Durschmied was filming The Mills of the Gods: Vietnam for the CBC series Document.
-During three weeks of filming Durschmied became ill, Page was hired to continue until Durschmied was back to full health.
-About 25 per cent of the documentary was shot by Page; he shot 850 feet of film and the final aired film used 450 of them.
-At a time when the anti-war movement was in its infancy, the film opened conversations around the world.
+In 1965, shortly after Page got his first publication in Life magazine, Beryl Fox was filming The Mills of the Gods: Vietnam for the CBC series Document.
+During three weeks of filming, Page was hired to shoot some of the documentary.
+At a time when the anti-war movement was in its infancy, the film helped to open conversations around the world.
 In 1966, the film won the George Polk Award for Best Television Documentary and the Canadian Film Award for Film of the Year.